sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

-# Cloud Authentication
+# Cloud Provider Authentication

-The docker container contains cloud clis needed for interacting with the various clouds.
+The docker container includes cloud provider clis needed for interacting with the various cloud providers.

 ## GCP